openshift/enhancements/enhancements/console/customize-perspectives.md

 Each perspective conforms to the following schema:

 - `id: string` , defines the id of perspective to disable.
 Incorrect or unknown ids will be ignored.
 - `visibility: object` , defines the state of perspective along with access review checks if needed for that perspective.
    - `state: Enabled/Disabled/AccessReview` , defines the perspective is enabled or disabled or access review check is required.

-// +optional
    - `accessReview: object`, defines required and missing access review checks.

-// +optional
       - `required: authV1.ResourceAttributes[]` , defines a list of permission checks.
 The perspective will only be shown when all checks are successful.

-// +optional
       - `missing: authV1.ResourceAttributes[]` , defines a list of permission checks.
 The perspective will only be shown when at least one check fails.

       `required` and  `missing` can work together esp. in the case where you want to show another perspective to users without specific permissions.

    If `state: AccessReview`, either of `required` or  `missing` should be present.

    For example, a plugin or customer adds a new `Monitoring` perspective, which works only with specific permissions.

    The admin can then define that this perspective is shown with some `required` permissions.

    But to show another limited `Monitoring` (same name, different ID!) perspective to all the others, the admin can define a `missing` check so that the users without access to specific resources see it - but the users with access to the first `Monitoring` perspective doesn't see both.

+- `guidedTour: Enabled/Disabled` , defines if the guided tour of this perspective will be shown (`Enabled`) or not (`Disabled`).

 ### API Extensions